 The Minister of Finance (Alhaji the hon.
-Aliyu, C.M.G., C.B.E., Makaman Bida): Mr President, Sir, I rise to move the Motion Standing in my name on the Order Paper:-
+Aliyu, C.M.G., C.B.E., Makaman Bida): Mr President, Sir, I rise to move the Motion Standing in my name on the Order Paper:---

-"That this House authorises the expenditure from the Capital Development Fund of an amount not exceeding £53,578 for the several services required under the following Heads, details of which are set out in the Third Supplementary Capital Estimates of Northern Nigering which have been laid before this House:-
+"That this House authorises the expenditure from the Capital Development Fund of an amount not exceeding £53,578 for the several services required under the following Heads, details of which are set out in the Third Supplementary Capital Estimates of Northern Nigeria, which have been laid before this House:-

 Mr President, Sir, this Motion is just similar to the first one which has just been passed by this hon.
-House.
-Sir, I beg to move.
+House. .